Categories: Projects and equipment

 sledges.

-A few days ago, the definitive hammer
+A few days ago, a co-worker brought in the definitive sledge-type hammer featuring removable faces of all kinds.

-came into the shop.
-It had removable faces.
 For a tool junkie this was pure gold.

-Anyone else might say, "It's only a ^%$#@ hammer, for cryin' out loud!"
+Anyone else might say, "It's only a %$#@& hammer, for cryin' out loud!"

 to wood to copper, they have it all in just about any size with fixed or